How to Pack a Suitcase

 Packing Cubes – Packing Methods

-Make sure all your suitcases and bags have luggage tags if they are lost.
-Keep essential or valuable items to a minimum and make sure they are easily accessible if you need to transfer them to your personal item or your pocket in a hurry.
+Make sure all your suitcases and bags have luggage tags in the event they are lost.
+Keep essential or valuable items to a minimum, and make sure these items are easily accessible if you need to transfer them to your carry-on bag or your pocket in a hurry.

 There are several methods used to pack with “cubes.”
 Approach #1 is to put like items together. i.e., all bottoms go in one cube, tops go in another cube, undergarments together in yet another cube, and so on.
 Approach #1 is the one I generally choose.

 Should you fold or roll your clothes?
-Both methods have merit, but in the end, whether you fold or roll depends on the material of the item.
-For knits and jerseys and other things that do not readily wrinkle, rolling is an excellent way to go.
+Both methods have merit, but ultimately, whether you fold or roll depends on the item’s material.
+Rolling is an excellent way to go for knits, jerseys, and other things that do not readily wrinkle.
 This method uses less space to get more stuff in your cube.

 However, for cotton or linen (button-down shirts and the like), you probably want to fold.
 You will have fewer wrinkles in the end.
 You may want to add tissue paper or plastic in between the creases to minimize fold lines when folding.

-Start with your heaviest items at the bottom of your suitcase, usually your shoes.
-To keep any dirt from your footwear from soiling the rest of your stuff, wrap them in plastic bags (I use the shower caps you get in hotels to cover my shoes).
+Start with your heaviest items, usually your shoes, at the bottom of the suitcase.
+To keep any dirt from your footwear from soiling the rest of your stuff, use a shoe bag or wrap them in plastic bags (I use the shower caps you get in hotels to cover my shoes).

 You should use the space inside your shoes to hold your socks and other small items.
 Don’t let any space go to waste.
 Once you have a good base, work your way up, keeping the top of the suitcase for your most delicate items.
 Be sure to have any liquids in leak-proof bags.